spsingh37/BKI_ROS2/README.md

 ## Install

-### Localization
+### Localization (for pre-processing the poses)
-You can ignore the Localization instructions if you already have the pose data in a ROS2 bag file.
+You can ignore the Localization instructions if you already have the pre-processed pose data in a ROS2 bag file.

 See LIO-SAM documentation for software and hardware dependency information.